paymanafshari021/Pay_Fortinet_Note/faz/faz7.4/RAID.md

 ---
 # Diagnosing RAID
-You can check the RAID and disk status using the following commands for a hardware- based FortiAnalyzer:
+You can check the RAID and disk status using the following commands for a hardware-based FortiAnalyzer:

 | What to investigate                                                                     | CLI command to use                                                                                                                                                                                                                                                                                      |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |